 5. AUKEY 16,000 mAh Power Bank- Rs.
 2,799

-Last but definitely not the least, Aukey comes as a direct competitor to Anker.
+Last but definitely not the least in our list of the best power banks under Rs 3000, Aukey comes as a direct competitor to Anker.
 For years now both have been fighting each other to retain the top position in the mobile market and it has been a tough fight, to say the least.
 The Aukey 3.0 power bank is a direct counter to Anker’s PowerCore.

 The Aukey comes with almost the same technologies as Anker as it also has Qualcomm Quick Charge 3.0 installed along with Aukey’s own adaptive fast charging chip that detects the phone’s output and provides the necessary power.
 Safety has also been taken into account again as this power bank also comes with circuit protection and safety measures.